Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

-As you might expect, cities like Denver that have a higher population density have higher vehicle theft rates.
+As you might expect, cities like Denver, with a higher population density, have higher vehicle theft rates.

-There are a number of factors that may affect your safety behind the wheel.
+Several factors, including the impact of daylight saving time in the 10 worst states for fatal crashes, may affect your safety behind the wheel.
 Read through the following sections to learn more.

 Fatality Rates by County

-We’ve collected NHTSA accident fatality data on every county in Colorado across a five-year span.
+We’ve collected NHTSA accident fatality data from every county in Colorado over five years.
 Take a look.

 NHTSA Colorado Traffic Fatalities by County